 Is it just me, or do you also have trouble resisting leftover desserts from holiday celebrations?

 With Thanksgiving almost behind me, but hopefully not still ON my behind, I am contemplating my defense plan against the traditional weight gain of the Christmas season.

 So, I started looking around.
-I found a small tart pan at a Home Goods store; small, round, cake pans (6-inch) at a restaurant supply (also seen in craft stores); and a small bundt pan in my mom’s kitchen.
-I even have a spring-form pan in a small size as well as small loaf pans.
+I found a small tart pan at a Home Goods store, small, round cake pans (6-inch) at a restaurant supply (also seen in craft stores), and a small bundt pan in my mom’s kitchen.
+I even have a spring-form pan in a small size and small loaf pans.

-Last week, for Thanksgiving dinner, I made 4 (7-1/2 inch) pies, all of them filled with only half a recipe.
-Multiple culinary choices seem to be part of the Thanksgiving tradition and I wanted to make sure everybody got what they wanted without too much waste.
+Last week, I made 4 (7-1/2 inch) pies for Thanksgiving dinner, all of them filled with only half a recipe.
+Multiple culinary choices seem to be part of the Thanksgiving tradition, and I wanted to make sure everybody got what they wanted without too much waste.

 For Those of You Worried About People Not Getting Enough To Eat: